nf-core/metatdenovo/docs/usage.md

 If you already have these databases ready in your working directory, you can redirect to the folder so the pipeline will not download the database (e.g. `--eukulele_dbpath your/path/database/`

-> Please, check the EUKulele documentation for more information about the databases cited [HERE](https://eukulele.readthedocs.io/en/latest/#)
+> Please, check the `EUKulele` documentation for more information about the databases cited [HERE](https://eukulele.readthedocs.io/en/latest/#)

+Another alternative to `EUKulele` is `CAT` program. `CAT` works by taking as input the assembly fasta file.
+As `CAT` is a pipeline itself, it uses `Prodigal` to call the orf, `DIAMOND` for the allignment to a reference database.
+The database can be generate with the option `--cat_db_generate` or you can provide a `CAT_Prepare` database that you can download from `CAT` [website](). check the also the [options]() documentation to learn how to configure `CAT`properly.

+> Please, check the `CAT` documentation for more information about the database cited [HERE]()

 ## Functional annotation options

-By default, metatdenovo will not perform any functional annotation.
-In order to run it you will need to specify one of the options that we provide.
+By default, metatdenovo will perform a functional annotation with `eggnog` program.
+In order to run the other programs, you will need to specify them as additional options.

-These options are:
+These options are (including the default):

 - [Eggnog](https://github.com/eggnogdb/eggnog-mapper/wiki) (`--eggnog`)